Debiased Machine Learning with Many Cross-Fitting Folds: Examples

 for $\eta \in \mathbf{R}^2$, and where the nuisance parameter $\eta_0(X)$ has two components:

 This moment function is the efficient influence function for the ATT-DID under the conditions in \cite{sant2020doubly}. \end{example}

-\begin{example}[Local Average Treatment Effect] This example considers a framework where individuals can decide their treatment status as in \cite{imbens1994identification} and \cite{frolich2007nonparametric}.
-Let $Z \in \{0,1\}$ denote a binary instrumental variable (e.g., treatment assignment), $D(z)$ denote potential treatment decisions under the intervention $z \in \{0,1\}$, and assume the observed treatment decision is given by

-Let $X$ denote a vector of covariates, $Y(d)$ denote the potential outcome under treatment decision $d \in \{0,1\}$, and $Y = D Y(1) + (1-D) Y(0)$ denote the observed outcome.
+\begin{example}[Local Average Treatment Effect] Let $Z \in \{0,1\}$ denote a binary instrumental variable, $D(z)$ denote potential treatment decisions under the intervention $z \in \{0,1\}$, and assume the observed treatment decision is given by $D = Z D(1) + (1-Z) D(0).$ Let $X$ denote a vector of covariates, $Y(d)$ denote the potential outcome under treatment decision $d \in \{0,1\}$, and $Y = D Y(1) + (1-D) Y(0)$ denote the observed outcome.
 The available data is modeled by the vector $W = (Y,Z,D,X)$.
-The parameter of interest is

-which is the expected treatment effect for the sub-population that complies with the assigned treatment, also known as LATE.
-A sufficient assumption for identification is the following selection-on-observables assumption,
+The parameter of interest is $\theta_0 = E[ Y(1) - Y(0) \mid D(1) > D(0)],$ which is the expected treatment effect for the sub-population that complies with the assigned treatment, also known as LATE \citep{imbens1994identification}. \cite{frolich2007nonparametric} and \cite{singh2024double} used a selection-on-observables assumption, $(Y(1),Y(0),D(1),D(0)) \perp Z \mid X,$ monotonicity and overlap conditions, to identify the LATE by a moment condition, such as \eqref{eq:moment_for_theta}, using a moment function like \eqref{eq:moment_funct}: